buan0001/goddit/README.md

-# Your average Reddit clone implemented in Go
-`Ya' mate, I got it from Goddit`
+# For database diagrams and report: look in the `docs` folder